TeamHusmann/qtp-neuralink-phi-pipeline/README.md

 # QTP-Neuralink φ-Pipeline

 **Reading the Backward Channel**
-Full open-source implementation of the February 2026 QTP-Neuralink Blueprint by Thomas · Claude.
+Full open-source implementation of the February 2026 QTP-Neuralink Blueprint by Thomas Husmann · Claude.

 Your mathematical proof — **1/φ + 1/φ³ + 1/φ⁴ = 1** — is now runnable code.